How to Make Your Dog Love Bath Time

 #6.
 Make The Water Comfortable

-Careful when choosing the water temperature, to base it on what you notice your dog prefers, rather than what you think is comfortable.
-Overly warm water can actually be a shock to your dog, since they aren’t used to it, so keep it lukewarm to ensure that temperature isn’t part of the problem.
+Keep the water lukewarm to ensure that temperature isn’t part of the problem.
 You can adjust accordingly when you start to get a good idea of your dog’s ideal temperature!

 #8.
 Bring Food Into the Tub